Dr Linfa Wang, Senior Principal Research Scientist and Project Leader

 From 2003 to 2010, Dr Wang led several research projects that were integral to the Australian Biosecurity Cooperative Research Centre for Emerging Infectious Disease.

-Dr Wang holds a number of honorary positions and memberships, including:
+Dr Wang holds a number of other honorary positions and memberships, including:

 Dr Wang currently serves on seven editorial boards for publications in the areas of: